 Less than three months after becoming an attorney, Keith submitted and prevailed on his first estate tax appeal.
 Estate planning and related taxation comprised only a part of Keith’s early practice.
 Closely held business formations, contracts, civil litigation, and real estate rounded out his practice.
 These experiences proved to be significant to Keith’s later understanding of business transactions, partition litigation, and other state-law principles that underpin estate tax law.
 Since the mid-1990s, Keith’s practice has become increasingly focused on estate planning, business succession, returns and advocacy relating to transfer tax (estate tax, GST tax and gift tax).

-Keith Schiller is the owner of the Schiller Law Group, a Professional Law Corporation, of Alamo, Calif., with an active practice based out of Santa Monica, Calif.
-In fact, over one-third of Keith’s practice is Southern-California based.
-In the predominance of these situations, Keith is consulting with accounting or law firms on particular matters.
-The firm serves state-wide clientele.
-Keith is a certified specialist in taxation law and estate planning, probate and trust law, with greater than 36 years of experience.
-He works with wealthy individuals, business owners, and professionals with a client base that spans California.
+Keith Schiller is the owner of the Schiller Law Group, a Professional Law Corporation, of Alamo, Calif., with a state-wide clientele.
+In fact, over one-third of Keith’s practice arises from the Central Valley or is Southern-California based.
+In the predominance of these situations, Keith is consulting with accounting firms, law firms or bank trust departments on particular matters.
+Keith is a certified specialist in taxation law and estate planning, probate and trust law, with greater than 43 years of experience He works with wealthy individuals, business owners, and professionals with a client base that spans California.
 Keith is on the consulting board for two major national tax publications, namely, the Estates, Gifts and Trusts Journal published by Bloomberg Law, Tax Management and the Leimberg Information Services, Inc.® Newsletter.
 Keith has authored over three dozen nationally published articles on taxation law.